input-output-hk/haskell.nix/docs/index.md

 embark on a new infrastructure:

 - first class support for cross compilation
-- first calss support for package sets
+- first class support for package sets
 - component level control when building packages
 - reduction of `dontCheck` for cyclic dependencies
 - reducing build times by building libraries and tests in parallel